thoughtbot/guides/code-review/README.md

 * Accept that many programming decisions are opinions.
 Discuss tradeoffs, which you prefer, and reach a resolution quickly.
-* Ask questions; don't make demands. ("What do you think about naming this `:user_id`?")
+* Ask good questions; don't make demands. ("What do you think about naming this `:user_id`?")
+* Good questions avoid judgment and avoid assumptions about the author's perspective.
 * Ask for clarification. ("I didn't understand.
 Can you clarify?")
 * Avoid selective ownership of code. ("mine", "not mine", "yours")
 * Avoid using terms that could be seen as referring to personal traits. ("dumb",